-Should Band saws or cold cut circular saws to be used?
+Should Band saws or cold cut circular saws be used?
 This is a common question that has a lot of opinions depending on what and how the material is cut.
 Make the wrong choice and the performance / long-term potential of competing with a given project may be at risk.
-Before several technological upgrades for different types of saws, the choice between metal cutting cold saws and band saws was somewhat simpler.
-A high volume, high performance application would probably require a cold cut metal saw.
+Before several technological upgrades for different types of saws, the choice between metal-cutting cold saws and band saws was somewhat simpler.
+A high volume, high-performance application would probably require a cold-cut metal saw.
 If tolerance and finish were not crucial, a cheaper band saw would probably suffice.
 But today, due to technical progress, the answer is less clear-cut.
 A few things to keep in mind:

 Choose a cold cut saw if:

 ● You need a better "no burr" finish